BlueSeaDream/Paper-Summary/Detection Networks.md

 **Publication:** https://arxiv.org/pdf/1708.02002.pdf

+Current state-of-the-art object detectors are based on a two-stage, proposal-driven mechanism.
+As popularized in the R-CNN framework, the first stage generates a sparse set of candidate object locations and the second stage classifies each candidate location as one of the foreground classes or as background using a convolutional neural network.
+Through a sequence of advances, this two-stage framework consistently achieves top accuracy on the challenging COCO benchmark.

 | Network | Model Size | Average Percision | Time (ms) | Comments |
 | --------|------------|-------------------|------|--|
 | YoloV2 | | 21.6 | 25 | |